Millicent de Cauntelo1

 Consanguinity Index=0.01%

-John de Hastings, 2nd Lord Hastings was born on 30 September 1286.2 He was the son of Sir John de Hastings, 1st Lord Hastings and Isabel de Valence.2,3 He married Juliane de Leyburn, Baroness Leyburn, daughter of Sir Thomas de Leyburn and Alice de Toni.1 He died on 20 January 1324/25 at age 38.4
+John de Hastings, 2nd Lord Hastings was born on 30 September 1286.2 He was the son of Sir John de Hastings, 1st Lord Hastings and Isabel de Valence.2,3 He married Juliane de Leyburn, Baroness Leyburn, daughter of Sir Thomas de Leyburn and Alice de Toeni.1 He died on 20 January 1324/25 at age 38.4

-John de Hastings, 2nd Lord Hastings succeeded to the title of Lord Abergavenny [Feudal] in 1313.2 He succeeded to the title of 2nd Lord Hastings [E., 1295] on 23 May 1313.4 He fought in the Battle of Bannockburn in 1314.3
+He succeeded as the Lord Abergavenny [Feudal] in 1313.2 He succeeded as the 2nd Lord Hastings [E., 1295] on 23 May 1313.4 He fought in the Battle of Bannockburn in 1314.3

 Child of John de Hastings, 2nd Lord Hastings and Juliane de Leyburn, Baroness Leyburn